Soft Autumn Color Palette: Guide to Your Muted Colors

 Bright Orange

-The Soft Autumn color palette does not include anything bright, cool, or high-contrast.
-Avoid neon colors, icy pastels, stark black, pure white, hot pink, electric blue, and bright orange.
-These colors will overpower your naturally muted, warm coloring and make your skin look dull or sallow.
-Even within warm tones, highly saturated shades like bright coral or vivid yellow are too intense.
-If you are unsure about a specific color, try our free color analysis tool to see how it maps against your undertones.
+Anything bright, cool, or high-contrast works against you.
+Neon colors, icy pastels, stark black, pure white, hot pink, electric blue, and bright orange all overpower naturally muted, warm coloring and leave the skin looking dull or sallow.
+Even inside warm tones, highly saturated shades like bright coral or vivid yellow run too intense for the Soft Autumn color palette.
+Unsure about a specific color?
+Try our free color analysis to see how it maps against your undertones.

 Thinking Soft Autumn means "only brown"